-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A9 carriageway, on the periphery of Pitlochry.

-The construction work will involve replacement of surface course, including laybys, over an approximate 1,720m length.
-The scheme covers an approximate area of 1.38ha.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A84 carriageway, within Callander.
+The construction work will involve replacement of surface course over an approximate 475m length.
+The scheme covers an approximate area of 0.4ha.